larry-y-xu/aerosol-plotting/README.md

 # aerosol-plotting
-reads in and compares the annual and seasonal differences in black carbon concentration between observation and model data
+**Reads in and compares the annual and seasonal differences in black carbon concentration between observation and model data

+Output is in the form of difference plot image files, both annual and seasonal